Ziegfeld Follies: Founding and history

-Inspired by the Folies Bergère of Paris, the Ziegfeld Follies were conceived and mounted by Florenz Ziegfeld Jr., reportedly at the suggestion of his then-wife, the stage actress and singer Anna Held.
+Inspired by the Folies Bergère of Paris, the Ziegfeld Follies were conceived and mounted by Florenz Ziegfeld Jr., reportedly at the suggestion of his then-wife, the actress and singer Anna Held.
 The shows' producers were turn-of-the-twentieth-century producing titans Klaw and Erlanger.

-The Follies were a series of lavish revues, something between later Broadway shows and the more elaborate high class vaudeville and variety show.
+The Follies were a series of lavish revues, something between later Broadway shows and the more elaborate high-class vaudeville and variety show.
 The first follies, The Follies of 1907, was produced that year at the Jardin de Paris roof theatre.

-During the Follies era, many of the top entertainers, including W. C. Fields, Eddie Cantor, Josephine Baker, Fanny Brice, Ann Pennington, Bert Williams, Eva Tanguay, Bob Hope, Will Rogers, Ruth Etting, Ray Bolger, Helen Morgan, Louise Brooks, Marilyn Miller, Ed Wynn, Gilda Gray, Nora Bayes and Sophie Tucker appeared in the shows.
+During the Follies era, many of the top comedians, singers and other entertainers in America appeared in the shows, including W. C. Fields, Eddie Cantor, Josephine Baker, Fanny Brice, Ann Pennington, Bert Williams, Eva Tanguay, Bob Hope, Will Rogers, Ruth Etting, Ray Bolger, Helen Morgan, Louise Brooks, Marilyn Miller, Ed Wynn, Gilda Gray, Nora Bayes and Sophie Tucker.

-The Ziegfeld Follies were also famous for their display of many beautiful chorus girls, commonly known as Ziegfeld Girls, who "paraded up and down flights of stairs as anything from birds to battleships."
+The Ziegfeld Follies were known for displaying beautiful chorus girls, commonly called Ziegfeld Girls, who "paraded up and down flights of stairs as anything from birds to battleships."
 They usually wore elaborate costumes by designers such as Erté, Lady Duff-Gordon and Ben Ali Haggin.

-The "tableaux vivants" were designed by Ben Ali Haggin from 1917 to 1925.
-Joseph Urban was the scenic designer for the Follies shows starting in 1915.
+The "tableaux vivants" used in the revues were designed by Ben Ali Haggin from 1917 to 1925.
+Joseph Urban was the scenic designer for the Follies shows, starting in 1915, and Edward Royce directed the Follies in 1920 and 1921, in addition to several other Ziegfeld productions.

 After Ziegfeld's death his widow, actress Billie Burke, authorized use of his name for Ziegfeld Follies in 1934 and 1936 to Jake Shubert, who then produced the Follies.
 The name was later used by other promoters in New York City, Philadelphia, and again on Broadway, with less connection to the original Follies.
 These later efforts failed miserably.
 When the show toured, the 1934 edition was recorded in its entirety, from the overture to play-out music, on a series of 78 rpm discs, which were edited by the record producer David Cunard to form an album of the highlights of the production and which was released as a CD in 1997.